 Does your company support transparency in business?
 I recently explored the importance of understanding the fact that for a business to expect to facilitate change, it has to come from within.
 Part of making that happen is to support and encourage transparency in business at all levels.

-When employees believe in the transparency in business they feel more aligned, engaged and connected to the company and its success.
-The blog Experts Exchange offers a clear explanation for what transparency in business means:
+When employees believe in transparency in business they feel more aligned, engaged, and connected to the company and its success.

 It goes beyond the Open Door policy.